China reports first human case of H10N3 bird flu | Health

 - China

-A 41-year-old man in China's eastern province of Jiangsu has been confirmed as the first human case of infection with the H10N3 strain of bird flu, China's National Health Commission (NHC) said on Tuesday.
+China has reported the first case of human infection with the H10N3 strain of bird flu from the country's eastern Jiangsu province, China's National Health Commission said on Tuesday.

+The patient, a 41-year-old man from Zhenjiang city, is currently in a stable condition and meets discharge standards, the state-run CGTN TV reported.

+Health authorities played down the outbreak, saying the case was a sporadic virus transmission from poultry to humans, and the risk of causing a pandemic was extremely low.

-The man, a resident of the city of Zhenjiang, was hospitalized on April 28 after developing a fever and other symptoms, the NHC said in a statement.
-He was diagnosed as having the H10N3 avian influenza virus on May 28, it said, but did not give details on how the man had been infected with the virus.
+The patient was diagnosed as having the H10N3 avian influenza virus on May 28, National Health Commission said in a statement without elaborating on how the man had got infected with the virus.

+No other cases of human infection with H10N3 have previously been reported globally, it said.

-H10N3 is a low pathogenic, or relatively less severe, strain of the virus in poultry, and the risk of it spreading on a large scale was very low, the NHC added.
-The man was stable and ready to be discharged from the hospital.
-Medical observation of his close contacts had not found any other cases.
+H10N3 is a low pathogenic or relatively less severe strain of the virus in poultry and the risk of it spreading on a large scale is very low.

-Many different strains of avian influenza are present in China and some sporadically infect people, usually those working with poultry.
-There have been no significant numbers of human infections with bird flu since the H7N9 strain killed around 300 people during 2016-2017.
-No other cases of human infection with H10N3 have previously been reported globally, the NHC said.
+There are many different strains of avian influenza in China and some sporadically infect people, generally those working with poultry.
+H5N8 is a subtype of the Influenza A virus (also known as the bird flu virus).
+While H5N8 only presents a low risk to humans, it is highly lethal to wild birds and poultry.
+In April, a highly pathogenic H5N6 avian flu was found in wild birds in northeast China’s Shenyang city.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)